SCUBA Certification Unlocks the World Below

 However, it was once we got to Maui that we began to reap the rewards of all of our time and treasure.
 Another friend (who is a certified instructor) agreed to complete our open water training in Makena Bay on Maui’s famed Wailea shore.
 While we may sound redundant from other posts, the location was (once again) spectacular.

-In total, we completed six dives and a snorkel over two days in some of the most idea conditions to learn to SCUBA that we could imagine.
+In total, we completed six dives and a snorkel over two days in some of the most ideal conditions to learn to SCUBA that we could imagine.
 Over those dives we saw the best that Maui’s shallow reefs have to offer including multitudes of fish, handfuls of sea turtles, and even a ‘baby’ manta ray.
 (Our friend Aviad said ‘baby’ but it already had an 8 ft wingspan!)

 Each dive improved our skills and our appreciation of the new hobby we had adopted.
 We hope to have many diving adventures while we are abroad, but none of this would have happened without good friends like Stacy and Aviad (thanks from the bottom of our hearts!!).